 iv) In our opinion and according to the information and explanation given to us thecompany has not accepted deposits from public within the meaning of section 73 and 76 ofthe Act and the rules framed there under to the extent notified.

 vi) We have broadly reviewed the books of accounts maintained by the Company pursuantto the order made by the Central Government for maintenance of cost records prescribedunder Sub- Section (1) of section 148 of the Act and are of the opinion that prima faciethe prescribed accounts have been made and maintained.
 We have however not made adetailed examination of the said records with a view to determining whether they areaccurate or complete.

-b) According to the information and explanations given to us there are no undisputeddues in respect of Sales Tax Income Tax Custom Duty Wealth Tax Excise Duty and Cess.
+b) According to the information and explanations given to us there are no undisputeddues in respect of Income Tax Custom Duty and Goods and Services tax (GST) for the year.

 viii) In our opinion the Accumulated losses of the company at the end of the financialyear are not more than fifty per cent of its net worth.
 The company has not incurred cashlosses during the financial year covered by our audit as well as in the immediatelypreceding financial year.